 Adolescent learning of formal concepts

 Our empirical field (Dowling & Brown, 2010) is the secondary classroom and our focus is students’ activity in tasks related to functions.
 The starting point for our theoretical field is a sociocultural perspective.
-In studying cognition the majority of work in our field has taken a Piagetian, constructivist perspective: looking for evidence of processes of cognitive conflict leading to assimilation and/or accommodation, reflective abstraction, and the development of schemata.
-Learning is seen the construction of knowledge by the individual mind on the basis of her/his actions.
-Berger (2005) explains the drawback of this approach:
+In studying cognition the majority of work in the field has taken perspective in which learning is seen the construction of knowledge by the individual mind on the basis of her/his actions.
+Berger (2005) explains that a drawback of this approach is that it is:

-I suggest that the central drawback of these neo-Piagetian theories is that they are rooted in a framework in which conceptual understanding is regarded as deriving largely from interiorised actions; the crucial role of language (or signs) and the role of social regulation and the social constitution of the body of mathematical knowledge is not integrated into the theoretical framework. (p.
+... rooted in a framework in which conceptual understanding is regarded as deriving largely from interiorised actions; the crucial role of language (or signs) and the role of social regulation and the social constitution of the body of mathematical knowledge is not integrated into the theoretical framework. (p.
 153)

-In the context of learning about functions, Dreyfus and Eisenberg (1983) point out the particular inadequacy of the Piagetian approach in relating students' everyday experience to the formal relations of an algebraic approach.
-In a Vygotskian perspective researchers look for the processes of mediation, complexes and pseudoconcepts, on the way to conceptual understanding (Vygotsky, 1978; Vygotsky, 1994), identified in large part as reaching conformity to the conventional body of knowledge, in this case of mathematics.
+In the context of learning about functions, Dreyfus and Eisenberg (1983) point out the importance of relating students' everyday experience to the formal relations of an algebraic approach.
+We therefore take a Vygotskian perspective and look for the processes of mediation, complexes and pseudoconcepts, on the way to conceptual understanding (Vygotsky, 1978; Vygotsky, 1994), identified in large part as reaching conformity to the conventional body of knowledge, in this case of mathematics.
 Pseudoconcepts are particularly important in mathematics, since these are understandings that allow a student to align what they do and say with the activity of an expert, although they have not yet fully construed the concepts.
 We therefore focus on what students did and how they expressed it, comparing this to the curriculum and what teachers claimed they would be able to do, as these indicate how their classroom experiences were framed.
 Our study is therefore as much a study of the effects of teaching as it is of the progression of learning and knowing across the years of secondary schooling.
 In relation to the former, we are not able to look at the teaching directly, as it is beyond our resources to describe students' accumulated past experiences that have shaped current learning.
 Instead, assuming that the teaching is significant in the students’ learning we would need to maintain, as far as possible, similar teaching when examining what the students know as they progress through their schooling.
 The samples are therefore taken from two schools in which the same teachers, all of whom were intimately involved in the project throughout, teach throughout the range of classes as a proxy for controlling pedagogic form, which can never be achieved by researchers.
 We focus particularly on the tools for thinking that are introduced in the given curriculum (Newman & Holzman, 1993).
 By 'tools for thinking' we mean the iconic and symbolic representations, such as diagrams, symbols, layouts, language, that are used by teachers and students to express mathematical ideas, and the school conventions of their use.
 We therefore included tasks that used the conventions that students would have met in school.